 You also can’t design or build by A/B testing.
 Define your problem and find a solution, then optimize your approach.
 Apply those growth strategies after you’ve got a great product.

-a marketing team and a growth team.
+In 2014, we hired a marketing team and a growth team.
 They work together to spread the word about JotForm and engage with our customers.

 In essence, our growth team executes the marketing department’s plans, like preparing and coding a promotional email blast.

 To be clear, we use the term “growth team,” but this group is not obsessed with A/B tests or miniscule optimizations.

 Instead, they collaborate with all our other teams to encourage product-driven growth — and the key words here are “product-driven.”